Frequently asked Questions

 + What are RSM mission trips like?

 RSM mission trips are typically between 7-10 days in length and are scheduled during the school year.
-First year students take their trip to the Dream Center in Los Angeles.
-The location of the trip for second year students varies year to year.
-(The trip to the Dream Center is optional for first year students.
-However, if a second year student did not participate in the Dream Center trip their first year, then that trip is required as part of their 2nd-year program.)
+Phase 1 students take their trip to the Dream Center in Los Angeles.
+The location of the trip for Phase 2 students varies year to year.
+(The trip to the Dream Center is optional for Phase 1 students.
+However, if a Phase 2 student did not participate in the Dream Center trip during Phase 1, then that trip is required as part of their Phase 2 Program.)

 + How many years does it take to graduate from RSM?

-RSM has a two-year program.
+RSM has a two-phase program.
 All RSM students receive a Certificate of Completion at the end of the Phase 1 Program and a diploma at the end of the Phase 2 Program.
-The first-year is a general program with classes on basic Christian teaching and essential leadership training.
-The second-year program is more in-depth with training through internship, and specialized classes for ministry.
+The Phase 1 is a general program with classes on basic Christian teaching and essential leadership training.
+The Phase 2 program is more in-depth with training through internship and specialized classes for ministry.

 + Will I earn a degree from RSM?

 + Does RSM offer ministerial licensing and/or ordination?

 Yes.
-Upon completion of the 2nd year of training and showing a need for ministerial credentials, a student can apply for ministerial licensing.
+Upon completion of the Phase 2 Program of training and showing a need for ministerial credentials, a student can apply for ministerial licensing.
 An application for ordination is possible after two years in ministry.

 + Does RSM have dorms?